 Your Student Will Forget To Ventilate

-When I was first learning to intubate, I sometimes would forget to ventilate.
+When I was first learning to intubate, I sometimes would forget to ventilate the patient.
 It would happen when the attempt was prolonged.
 It would also happen after I had intubated and was basking in the sweet joy of success.
 Fixating on the intubation and forgetting the ever important ventilation, is unfortunately very common.

 My teacher had me hold my breath whenever I stopped ventilating the patient for any reason.
 It did not take long to imprint the need to ventilate on my brain.
 Watch your student carefully.